offconvex/offconvex.github.io/_posts/2017-06-27-unsupervised1.md

 **(Task C)** *Feature Learning.* Learn a mapping from *datapoint* $\rightarrow$ *feature vector* such that classification tasks are easier to carry out on feature vectors rather than datapoints.
 For example, unsupervised feature learning could help lower the amount of *labeled* samples needed for learning a classifier, or  be useful for [*domain adaptation*](https://en.wikipedia.org/wiki/Domain_adaptation).

-Task B is often a subcase of Task C, as structure in data is found by humans pouring over the representation of data to see if some intuitive property is satisfied, which can be often phrased as a classification task.
+Task B is often a subcase of Task C, as the intended user of "structure found in data" are humans (scientists) who  pour over the representation of data to gain some intuition about its properties, and these "properties" can be often phrased as a classification task.

 This post explains the relationship between  Tasks A and C, and why they get mixed up in students' mind.
 We hope  there is also some food for thought here for experts, namely, our discussion about the fragility of the usual "perplexity" definition of unsupervised learning.
-It explains why Task A doesn't in practice lead to good enough solution for Task C.
+It explains why Task A doesn't in practice lead to good enough solution for Task C. For example, it has been believed for many years that unsupervised pretraining should help us improve training of deep nets, but this has been hard to show in practice.

 ## The common theme: high level representations.